Waikato Students' Union

-The Waikato Students' Union, also known as the WSU, is the official student association at the University of Waikato, New Zealand.
+The Waikato Students' Union, also known as the WSU and Te Awa Kōtui, is the official student association at the University of Waikato, New Zealand.
 The WSU was established in the mid 1970s, as a result of a merger between an existing Students' Association and the Teaching Student Association.
 The WSU assist students in several important ways, including student advocacy, student engagement, and student voice.
 They support and fund 85+ clubs over the university's 2 campuses.

 In 1998, the WSU was the first students' union in New Zealand to adopt a voluntary membership scheme.
 In 2000, students voted to reinstate compulsory membership.

+In 2026, the WSU adopted a new Māori name, Te Awa Kōtui.

 The WSU funds the student magazine Nexus.

 Organisation

 The Waikato Students' Union is a representative body for students enrolled at the University of Waikato.

 WSU Board

-The WSU Board consists of twelve positions, who serve as a governance body.
+The WSU Board consists of six positions, who serve as a governance body.

-This is the WSU Board for 2025.
+This is the WSU Board for 2026.